11q3/SelSup-TestApp/README.md

 # SelSup-TestApp

-It is necessary to implement a class in Java (you can use version 17) to work with the Fair Sign API.
+It is necessary to implement a class in Java (you can use version 17) to work with the "Chestny ZNAK" API.
 The class must be thread-safe and maintain a limit on the number of
 API requests.
 The limit is specified in the constructor in the form of the number of requests in a certain time interval.